 Deal, right??
 Especially with good furniture being hard to find these days at thrift stores.
-Today, I’m going to share how easy it was to paint this kitchen table!
 I’ve included a few affiliate links so you can find the products I love.

 What I was most excited about when finding this sweet table was the fact that I had these chairs that I knew would go perfectly with it: